Scaffolding Supports Student SuccessApril 19, 2018 January 31, 2022

 Teaching students of varying backgrounds, experiences, and readiness levels is one of the hardest aspects of education, and it is often compounded when students come to our classes one or more grade levels behind.

 Why does this happen?
 The root causes may vary.
 Some students have a history of low achievement and have met with so much failure that the “job” of doing school can seem insurmountable.
 Others may be children of poverty with large vocabulary deficits.
 In some cases, these students are spending so much time in remediation that they are never exposed to grade level curriculum.
 How do we support students so that they are ready to meet this challenge?
+(For more on Remediation vs Accelerated Learning check out our guide)

 In The High-Performance Learning-Focused Lesson training, you learned about the value of “chunking” concepts and skills for students in Learning Activities, while checking for their understanding using Assessment Prompts.
 It is during this Lesson Instruction that teachers can include appropriate scaffolding by determining what might be a Struggle Point for students during the lesson.
 Acceleration through previewing key vocabulary and Advance Organizers can help give students a jump start.
 Small group instruction, along with flexible groups and learning stations, can offer avenues for scaffolding.